The question quietly changed this year

-The story across the industry right now is the agentic shift.
-AI moving from chat to task completion.
-Analysts expect roughly 40 percent of enterprise applications to embed task-specific agents, up from almost none a couple of years ago.
-The line repeated in every report is the same.
-2026 is the year agents move from pilots to production.
+The phrase everyone is using is the agentic shift: AI moving from chat to task completion.
+Analysts now expect roughly 40 percent of enterprise applications to embed task-specific agents, up from almost none two years ago.
+Every report repeats the same line, that 2026 is the year agents moved from pilots to production.

 Advice was always safe.
 Action is not.